marcus-grant/notes/glob-pattern.md

 In addition to matching filenames, globs are also used widely for matching arbitrary strings (wildcard matching).
 In this capacity a common interface is fnmatch.

+## Software Implementing or Deploying Glob Patterns

+* [mrmlnc/fast-glob][mrmlnc/fast-glob-gh]

 ## References

 ### Web References

 * [Glob (programming) (from Wikipedia, the free encyclopedia)][glob-wiki]
+* [fast-glob a fast and efficient glob library for Nodejs (from Github by mrmlnc)][mrmlnc/fast-glob-gh]

 <!-- Hidden References -->
 [glob-wiki]: https://en.wikipedia.org/wiki/Glob_(programming) "Glob (programming) (from Wikipedia, the free encyclopedia)"
+[mrmlnc/fast-glob-gh]: https://github.com/mrmlnc/fast-glob "fast-glob a fast and efficient glob library for Nodejs (from Github by mrmlnc)"

 ### Note References